 • Making Decisions BEFORE students are confronted directly with choices

 Darren has had experience with drugs and drug education on many levels.
 Darren was voted by city officials as a recognized peer leader when he was a teenager growing up in Port Angeles, Washington.
 He participated in the Dare Program, America’s Pride (the teen version of DARE), and taught and performed at national conventions as a high schooler.
-Now he shares an office with the head writer for the National Crime Prevention Council’s McGruff The Crime Dog school curriculum.
-He also grew up as a virtual only child because his older brother was whisked away to prison for drug related crimes.
+He worked in an office with the head writer for the National Crime Prevention Council’s McGruff The Crime Dog school curriculum for over a decade.
+He also grew up as a virtual only child because his older brother was whisked away to prison for drug-related crimes.

 What People Are Saying: